parkerhutchinson/stereo-resume/README.md

 ## Employment

 #### The Brigade https://thisisthebrigade.com - Senior Developer
-As Senior Developer at Brigade my job encompasses the entire gammet of agency development and personal management.
-Tasked with providing expert knowledge in web development and agency process.
+As Senior Developer at Brigade my job encompasses the entire gammet of agency web development.
+Tasked with providing expert knowledge in web programming and agency process.
 To maintain client expectations on high-end web development and services.
 Provide solutions to tough client requests.

 * Develop high scaleable web applications in PHP, React, and bleeding edge web technologies.
 * Management of self and contractors to deliver cutting edge product applications.